 Description: This course will focus on the strategies and tools used to create short fiction.
-As a process of writing their own short stories, students will read and analyze the fiction of authors such as Poe, Hemingway, Chopin, Bradbury, Boyle and Soto.
+As a process of writing their own short stories, students will read and analyze fiction.
 Students will also explore the different elements and genres of the short story as a way to find their own style and voice.
 While the reading and studying of the writers is a valuable aspect of the course, the final outcome is for each student to have a polished draft of an original work.
 Thus, the course will, at times, be conducted as a workshop where collaboration is required.
 The only requirements for this course are creativity and a love for reading and writing.